MaggieCherney/NC_Solar/README.md

 The results of this analysis are intended to support the clean energy transition and promote energy justice through increased residential solar installations in North Carolina’s environmental justice communities.

 ## External Data
-**Parcels:** Go to https://www.nconemap.gov/pages/parcels and download parcel data for the county of interest.
+**Parcels:** Go to https://www.nconemap.gov/pages/parcels and download parcel data for the county of interest.(*needs to be downloaded once per county*)

-**Building Footprints:** Go to the Microsoft Building Footprint GitHub site (https://github.com/Microsoft/USBuildingFootprints) and download the building footprint file for North Carolina.
+**Building Footprints:** Go to the Microsoft Building Footprint GitHub site (https://github.com/Microsoft/USBuildingFootprints) and download the building footprint file for North Carolina.(*only needs to be downloaded once for the state*)

-**Census Counties, Blocks Groups, and Blocks:** Go to the Census TIGER/Line Files page (https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) and download the US 2019 Census county TIGER/Line File and the North Carolina 2019 Census block groups and block TIGER/Line Files.
+**Census Counties, Blocks Groups, and Blocks:** Go to the Census TIGER/Line Files page (https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) and download the US 2019 Census county TIGER/Line File and the North Carolina 2019 Census block groups and block TIGER/Line Files. (*only need to be downloaded once for the state*)

 ## Selecting the county
 1. Open the nc_counties.csv file saved in the repository and locate the county of interest.